 Encourage Growth & Shine to Your Locks

 Who loves a good cup of coffee?
 I know I do!
 But who knows coffee is good for your hair?
 Well maybe not the coffee itself, but the grounds are.
 The caffeine in coffee may be fun for a pick-me-up, but it also stimulates the hair follicles, which makes your hair thicker.
 This recipe does not only include coffee, but also coconut oil and yogurt!
 Coconut oil is a great frizz reducer, stimulates growth and adds shine.
 Yogurt is an underrated ingredient in hair masks.
-They help with dandruff, itchy scalp, and greasy hair.
+They help with dandruff, dry and itchy scalp, and greasy hair.

 - 1 tbsp instant coffee powder (freshly ground is best)